sara-nl/owncloud-dtn-plugin/README.md

 The application’s source code is separated from ownCloud’s source code.
 It resides as a separate directory inside the ownCloud app directory and is immediately recognized as an App by ownCloud when the server runs.

-Our development setup makes use of this code separation because it adds the necessary ownCloud classes as dependencies through the [Composer dependency manager](https://getcomposer.org/) and that way it can be developed as an individual project.
+Our development setup makes use of this code separation for it adds the necessary ownCloud classes as dependencies through the [Composer dependency manager](https://getcomposer.org/) and that way it can be developed as an individual project.

 #### <span id="dev-env-setup">Development environment setup</span>
 _Prerequisites: Composer dependency manager must be [installed](https://getcomposer.org/) on your machine_